nodeontrain/nodeontrain.xyz/tuts/user_validations.md

 ### Length validation

-We’ve constrained our User model to require a name for each user, but we should go further: the user’s names will be displayed on the sample site, so we should enforce some limit on their length.
+We've constrained our User model to require a name for each user, but we should go further: the user's names will be displayed on the sample site, so we should enforce some limit on their length.

 `test/models/user_test.js`